 mad honey takes you high!

 No, I’m not kidding.
-There is a type of honey called ‘mad honey”, and yes, it can get you high!
+There is a type of honey called ‘mad honey”, and yes, it may have hallucinogenic effects!

 I mean, where do all the drugs originate from?
 Herbs!
 What is honey made of?
 Pollen of the herbs!
 So, if the bees arrive in an area of some psychedelic plants, the honey will have the plants’ “qualities”.